RomainMaure/PixelBot/README.md

 The main contribution of my thesis is PixelBot: a low-cost (≈300€), open-source, and DIY social robot, co-designed with and for children, and an associated robot-mediated storytelling activity aiming at raising children's awareness of existing gender inequality issues.

-**This branch contains an updated version of PixelBot.
-With respect to the hardware, PixelBot V2 is based on a Raspberry Pi 5 instead of a Raspberry Pi 4, relies on a USB speaker instead of an audio-jack speaker, and is overall easier to build compared to PixelBot V1.
-With respect to the software, PixelBot V2 is based on Ubuntu 24 instead of ubuntu 22, and on ROS2 Jazzy instead of ROS2 Humble.
-Some of the ROS2 packages are also updated.**
+**This branch contains an updated version of PixelBot:**
+- Hardware modification:
+  - Raspberry Pi 5 instead of Raspberry Pi 4.
+  - USB speaker instead of audio-jack speaker.
+  - Easier to build compared to PixelBot V1.
+- Software modification:
+  - Ubuntu 24 instead of Ubuntu 22.
+  - ROS2 Jazzy instead of ROS2 Humble.
+  - Some of the ROS2 packages are updated.

 <img src="./imgs/robot_mechanical.jpg" width=756 height=1008>